projectara/greybus-spec/source/module_info.rst

     Offset   Field           Size    Value           Description
     =======  ==============  ======  ==========      ===========================
     0        size            2       0x0004          Size of this descriptor record.
-    2        type            1       0x03            Type of the descritpor (Interface)
+    2        type            1       0x03            Type of the descriptor (Interface)
     3        id              1       ID              Module-unique ID for this interface
     =======  ==============  ======  ==========      ===========================